 Strengthen sentences by cutting out superfluous words.
 We suggest you start with “that” and “just”.
 Often intended to increase significance of an idea, these filler words simply detract from the main message.

 “Did you know that he went to Harvard?” → “Did you know he went to Harvard?”

 “I just wanted to check in with you.” → “I wanted to check in with you.”

 Chances are, if you’re writing it, you’re the one thinking it.
 Prefacing a statement with “I think” will only diffuse its message.

 “I think this will improve your writing.” → “This will improve your writing.”

 While not technically “wrong”, the overuse of words that end in “-ing” can dilute the value of the message.
 Avoid “-ing”, and you’re on your way to poignant communication.

 “The writing we seek to produce is often disappointing and underwhelming when we don’t follow the rules.” → “When we don’t follow the rules, our writing can underwhelm and disappoint.”

 Keep your opener short.
 It’s more compelling that way.
 Then as you get into the concept behind the message, you can start to vary sentence length.
 It’ll keep the reader hooked, longer.
 Much longer.
 No one ever said two words couldn’t be a complete sentence.
 See our previous post called Your Best Bet For Better Writing: Sentence Rhythm.

 These are our tips to keep your writing conversational, most important compelling.
 What’re your favourite ways to spice it up?
-Share with us in the comments below or on our Facebook page!
+Share with us in the comments below!